yablochko8/semantic-search-fonts/COOKBOOK.md

 ### Structure Within Font Folders

-Within each license directory (`ofl/`, `apache/`, `ufl/`), font families are organized by family name.
+Within each of the three important license directories (`ofl/`, `apache/`, `ufl/`), font families are organized by family name.
 Each family has its own subfolder named after the font family.
 Folder naming conventions for families generally use lowercase letters and no spaces or special characters (often just removing spaces from the font's name).
 For example, "Open Sans" is found in `ofl/opensans/`.

 Each font family folder typically contains:

 - FontFamily-Style.ttf - The actual font binaries for each style

-  - Static fonts look like FontFamily-Regular.ttf, FontFamily-Bold.ttf etc
+  - Static fonts look like `FontFamily-Bold.ttf` etc
   - Variable fonts follow the convention `FontFamily[wdth,wght].ttf` with the values in brackets indicating which axis tags are supported

 - METADATA.pb: Machine-readable metadata including: